The Aviation Law Review: Switzerland

-As national carriers, also foreign carriers, including EU/EFTA carriers, require an authorisation for commercial carriage of passengers or cargo on a specific route to and from non-EU/EFTA states.
-Such authorisations will be granted in accordance with the bilateral agreements of Switzerland with the non-EU/EFTA states.
+As national carriers, foreign carriers, including EU and EFTA carriers, also require an authorisation for commercial carriage of passengers or cargo on a specific route to and from non-EU and EFTA states.
+Such authorisations will be granted in accordance with the bilateral agreements of Switzerland with the non-EU or EFTA states.
 The FOCA is also free to grant an authorisation if there is no basis in a bilateral agreement.

-Based on the EU–CH Agreement on Air Transport, the revised Regulation (EC) No. 785/2004 is also applicable in Switzerland.
-In accordance with this Regulation, air carriers and aircraft operators flying within, into, out of, or over Swiss territory have to meet the following level of insurance:
+Based on the EU–CH Agreement on Air Transport, revised Regulation (EC) No. 785/2004 is also applicable in Switzerland.
+In accordance with this Regulation, air carriers and aircraft operators flying within, into, out of or over Swiss territory have to meet the following levels of insurance:

-Insurance in respect of the operator's liability for damage caused by an aircraft in flight to persons and objects on the ground: the minimum insurance cover depends on the take-off weight.
-It starts at 750,000 special drawing rights (SDR) for a take-off weight of below 500 kilograms and reaches 700 million SDR for a take-off weight of 500 tons or more.
-The Swiss authorities may request evidence of compliance in the event of overflights by non-EU/EFTA carriers or aircraft registered outside EU/EFTA as well as with respect to stops by such aircraft for non-traffic purposes.
+- Insurance in respect of the operator's liability for damage caused by an aircraft in flight to persons and objects on the ground: the minimum insurance cover depends on the takeoff weight.
+It starts at 750,000 special drawing rights (SDR) for a takeoff weight of below 500 kilogrammes and reaches 700 million SDR for a takeoff weight of 500 tonnes or more.
+The Swiss authorities may request evidence of compliance in the event of overflights by non-EU and EFTA carriers or aircraft registered outside the EU or EFTA as well as with respect to stops by such aircraft for non-traffic purposes.

-Insurance in respect of liability for passengers, baggage and cargo: the minimum insurance cover shall be 250,000 SDR per passenger for bodily injury (100,000 SDR in respect of non-commercial operations by aircraft with a minimum take-off weight of 2,700 kilograms or less), 1,131 SDR per passenger for baggage in commercial operations and 19 SDR per kilogram for cargo in commercial operations.
-These requirements do not apply to flights over Swiss territory carried out by non-EU/EFTA carriers or by operators using aircraft registered outside the territory of the EU/EFTA.
+- Insurance in respect of liability for passengers, baggage and cargo: the minimum insurance cover shall be 250,000 SDR per passenger for bodily injury (100,000 SDR in respect of non-commercial operations by aircraft with a minimum takeoff weight of 2,700 kilogrammes or less), 1,131 SDR per passenger for baggage in commercial operations and 19 SDR per kilogramme for cargo in commercial operations.
+These requirements do not apply to flights over Swiss territory carried out by non-EU or EFTA carriers or by operators using aircraft registered outside the territory of the EU or EFTA.

 The law does not include any provisions on how the insurance cover has to be evidenced.